tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

   * Sign In/Out: Persisting claims information back out into the world (writing a cookie)
   * External behavior for Unauthenticated/Forbidden requests: Sending a 401 Response

 `Authentication Schemes` uniquely identify each Authentication module, for instance a request that comes in with two cookies would show two sets of Claims, each identified by an `AuthenticationScheme` from the Authentication module that read it.
 The `AuthenticationScheme` can also be used to enforce authentication to a specific `Scheme` for an endpoint (ignore claims from other modules, does this `Scheme` say they are allowed in?).
 A `DefaultAuthenticationScheme` configuration tell the system which Authentication module to challenge un-authentication users with.
-Or you can can have an endpoint explicitly issue a Challenge by `Scheme`, “Twitter” for example:
+Or you can can have an endpoint explicitly issue a Challenge by `Scheme`, "Twitter" for example:

 **Starting a Twitter OAuth Sign-in**